How is the procedure performed?

 Bleeding – A small amount of bleeding from the arthroscopy portal sites or skin wound is not unusual and will usually settle after a day or two.

 Irreparability – Some tears may not be reparable owing to the tendons being fragile or inelastic or the tear being massive.
-In such instances an alternative procedure such as a superior capsular reconstruction may be performed.
+In such instances a partial repair may be performed with a satisfactory outcome.
+In specific instances an alternative procedure such as augmentation with an allograft patch or a superior capsular reconstruction may be performed.

 Failure of healing – Occasionally the tendon may fail to heal.
 This is more likely if the tear is large, the tendon quality is poor or if the tendon is not protected in the early phase after surgery.
 Smoking impairs healing and should be stopped before surgery and avoided afterwards.